kyleireton/Preclinical-behavior-5-choice-serial-reaction-task/README.md

-# Preclinical_neuroscience

-RMarkdown pipelines for end-to-end wrangling, visualization, and analysis of preclinical animal behavior data.
+# RMarkdown pipelines for end-to-end wrangling, visualization, and analysis of preclinical animal behavior data.

 # Before analysis, we need to read in and wrangle raw behavior data from our animal studies
 ## Use the "read in and wrangle" .RMd script